YuSugihara/QTL-seq/README.md

 Now QTL-seq is updated for easier installation and utilization using Python platform.

-**Citation: Abe, A. et al. (2012) Genome sequencing reveals agronomically important loci in rice using QTL-seq.
-Nature Biotechnol.
-30:174-179.**
+**Citation: Takagi, H. et al. (2013) QTL-seq: rapid mapping of quantitative trait loci in rice by whole genome resequencing of DNA from two bulked populations.
+Plant journal 74:174-183.**

 ## Installation
 ### Dependencies